HOW TO WRITE GREAT UVA DARDEN ESSAYS

-Darden has switched up the essay this year, moving from one long essay to several shorter ones.
-Below are some tips on how to approach each.
+Darden has tweaked its essays this year, adding a question on diversity and inclusion.
+Below are some tips on how to approach each question.
 Make sure that all the answers complement rather than repeat each other.
 You don’t have that many words – every one should be carefully chosen.

 Tell us what you would want your learning team to know about you – personal, professional or both.